On What Matters

 On What Matters is a three-volume book of moral philosophy by Derek Parfit.
 The first two volumes were published in 2011 and the third in 2017.
 It is a follow-up to Parfit's 1984 book Reasons and Persons.
 It has an introduction by Samuel Scheffler.

 Summary

 Parfit defends an objective ethical theory and suggests that we have reasons to act that cannot be accounted for by subjective ethical theories.
-Furthermore, it attempts to present a moral theory that combines three traditional approaches in moral and political philosophy: Kantian deontology, consequentialism, and contractarianism (of the sort advocated by T. M. Scanlon, and from the tradition of Thomas Hobbes, John Locke, Jean-Jacques Rousseau and John Rawls).
+Furthermore, it attempts to present a moral theory that combines three traditional approaches in moral and political philosophy: Kantian deontology, consequentialism, and contractualism (of the sort advocated by T. M. Scanlon, and from the tradition of Thomas Hobbes, John Locke, Jean-Jacques Rousseau and John Rawls).
 According to Parfit, these theories converge rather than disagree, "climbing the same mountain on different sides", in Parfit's metaphor.

 Parfit labels his synthesis of these three ethical theories the "Triple Theory":